Unity-Technologies/ziva-vfx-utils/docs/scenepanel.rst

 Selecting an item in the panel selects the corresponding item in the Maya scene.

-.. note:: If you update the Maya scene, the panel is not automatically updated.
+.. note:: If the Maya scene is changed, the panel is not automatically updated.
-          You can update it by closing the Scene Panel and re-opening it via **Ziva** |rarr| **Launch Scene Panel**.
+          Update it by closing the Scene Panel and re-opening it via **Ziva** |rarr| **Launch Scene Panel**.
           Another approach is to press the **Refresh** |refresh_icon| button on the Scene Panel toolbar.

-The Scene Panel can also be launched from python by the following:
+The Scene Panel can also be launched from python:

 .. code-block:: python